Automatic OG images

 • Dimensions: 640×480 to 3840×2160 pixels

-These constraints ensure your images load quickly while maintaining quality across devices.
+These constraints ensure images load quickly while maintaining quality across devices.

 Smart text balancing